 Most of the comments DOE received regarding the climate adjustment were favorable.
 The ASHRAE Standard 100 Committee recommended that the maximum allowable consumption values for each of the CBECS and RECS building types be adjusted for each of the 16 climate zones developed by DOE’s Pacific Northwest National Laboratory (PNNL) based on a simulation of prototype buildings meeting ASHRAE Standard 90.1-2004 developed by DOE’s National Renewable Energy Laboratory (NREL).
 (ASHRAE, No. 8 at p.
-1) NIBS recommended utilizing the climate normalization techniques developed by EPA for the EnergyStar program.
+1) NIBS recommended utilizing the climate normalization techniques developed by EPA for the ENERGY STAR program.
 (NIBS, No. 12 at p.
 4) ICC states that it believes that it is sensible to take into account regional climate variations, such as those recognized in the International Energy Conservation Code.
 (ICC, No. 11 at p.
 2) DHHS-IHS-OEHE and the American Institute of Architects (AIA) urged DOE to consider regional and climatic factors, and DHHS-HIS-OEHE suggested using the climate zones identified in ASHRAE 90.1 and IECC.
 (DHHS, No. 24 at p.
 1; AIA, No. 15 at p.
 2) GTI recommended the DOE Home Energy Score Tool used for existing home ratings.
 (GTI, No. 22 at p.
 11) The National Park Service, Alaska Region (NPS-Alaska), recommended an alternative table of Alaskan climate zones.
 (NPS-Alaska, No. 6, p.
 1) EEI questioned how the adjustments are going to be calculated to address the limitations of the CBECS and RECS data.
 (EEI, No. 10 at p.
 3) AGA commented that a climate adjustment is logical for some loads, such as space conditioning, but requested more information about DOE’s methodology.
 (AGA, No. 16 at p.
 4)